Why Give to Cedar?

 - Cedar hosts an annual football tournament for all BVI high schools.

 - Cedar students represent the BVI in squash, tennis, swimming, sailing, football, and rugby.

-- Former Cedar students represented the BVI in Winter Olympics at Sochi in 2014 and two Cedar alumni currently represent the BVI on the Olympic Sailing team.
+- Former Cedar students represented the BVI in the Winter Olympics at Sochi in 2014 and two Cedar alumni represent the BVI on the Olympic Sailing team.

 Cedar students have had much success in recent years, and our BVI Belonger students have been at the forefront of this success.
 Recent successes by BVI Belonger students include:

 - Placement in elite U.S. universities, including University of California, Berkeley, Emory University, Boston College, Bates College.

 - First place in BVI Business Development Competition 2014 by a team of three Grade 11 students, all BVI Belongers.